 A paper which is orally presented in a forum open to all interested persons constitutes a "printed publication" if written copies are disseminated without restriction.
 Massachusetts Institute of Technology v.
 AB Fortia, 774 F.2d 1104, 1109, 227 USPQ 428, 432 (Fed.
 Cir.
 1985) (Paper orally presented to between 50 and 500 persons at a scientific meeting open to all persons interested in the subject matter, with written copies distributed without restriction to all who requested, is a printed publication.
-Six persons requested and obtained copies.).
+Six persons requested and obtained copies.); see also M & K Holdings, Inc. v.
+Samsung Elecs.
+Co., 985 F.3d 1376, 2021 USPQ2d 123 (Fed.
+Cir.
+2021).
 An oral presentation at a scientific meeting or a demonstration at a trade show may be prior art under 35 U.S.C.
 102(a)(1) ’s provision: "otherwise available to the public."
 See MPEP § 2152.02(e).

 III.
 INTERNAL DOCUMENTS INTENDED TO BE CONFIDENTIAL ARE NOT "PRINTED PUBLICATIONS"